kabilankb/so101_bench_quickstart/README.md

   whose specific *instance* was not.
 - **Unseen / unseen class** — 15 entirely novel objects.

-### Headline findings
+### Headline findings (real-world, from the paper)

-The fine-tune is strong on familiar objects and simple settings, but degrades sharply under spatial constraints, multi-object scenes, and object novelty.
+In the paper's real-robot study, the fine-tune is strong on familiar objects and simple settings, but degrades sharply under spatial constraints, multi-object scenes, and object novelty.
+These numbers come from the physical benchmark, not from this simulator:

 | Task                  | Seen  | Unseen / seen class | Unseen / unseen class |
 |-----------------------|:-----:|:-------------------:|:---------------------:|